Strathmore School is committed to safeguarding and promoting the wellbeing of the whole school community.

-The below policy is one of a series within The Trust’s integrated safeguarding portfolio.
+The Child Protection Policy is one of a series within The Trust’s integrated safeguarding portfolio.
 We follow our procedures to ensure that children and vulnerable adults receive effective support, protection and justice.
-The procedures contained in the below policy apply to all staff, governors and trustees, and are consistent with those of the Richmond and Kingston Local Safeguarding Children Board (LSCB) and the DFE Guidance ‘Keeping Children Safe in Education’ (September 2021).
+The procedures contained in the below policy apply to all staff, governors and trustees, and are consistent with those of the Richmond and Kingston Local Safeguarding Children Board (LSCB) and the DFE Guidance ‘Keeping Children Safe in Education’ (September 2022).
+All staff, governors and volunteers must read, acknowledge and abide by the contents of the Auriga Trust Child Protection Policy and the latest Keeping Children Safe in Education Part 1 document.
+Staff are regularly trained to know the signs and symptoms of child abuse and use a system called CPOMS (Child Protection Online Management System) to record any concerns.

 Local Safeguarding Children Board

 Keeping Children Safe in Education Sept 2023

-Keeping Children Safe in Education - Part 1 translated into community languages (LGfL)
+Keeping Children Safe in Education (KSCIE) - Part 1 translated into community languages (LGfL)

 Hounslow Single Point of Access